Table of Contents

 SELINUX=disabled# SELINUXTYPE= can take one of these two values: # targeted - Targeted processes are protected, # mls - Multi Level Security protection.
 SELINUXTYPE=targeted

-Now reboot your system running below command to make changes permanent:
+Now reboot your system running the following command to make changes permanent:

-After reboot process completes, check the SELinux status by running the following command:
+After the above reboot process completes, check the SELinux status by running the following command:

 SELinux status: disabled